finn-rules/texteditor/README.md

 ## Changelog

 REDO FIXES:
+Resubmission Greenlit by Osera
 ---
+5/13 Fix : Fixed the drawbuffer method, clears the screen before entering.
+This makes deletion smooth, because there aren't any "ghost" characters.
+Osera said he was cool with me submitting w/ this update.
 Now passes all the autograder tests.
 Project runs and UI is present.
 The program is also visually correct, with a working cursor.
 Saves and reads from files.
 No checkstyle violations, and test suite is more comprehensive.
+I wrote a few more to test some edge cases.
+Also, tested the autograder test in my testing file.
+They pass, but for some reason, the autograder is bugged.
+Osera told me to submit this okay.
 ---

 insert Analysis: